 All Blog Posts

-To Fill the (Generation) Gap in Truck Driver Recruitment, We Need to Make the Industry More Attractive
+To Fill the Gap in Recruitment, Make the Industry Attractive

 The current truck driver shortage is discussed almost daily in the trade press but many shippers complain of difficulties staffing depots, warehouses and DCs, too.
 In fact there are problems with attracting, recruiting and retaining employees across the logistics and transportation industry.